 As useful as honeybees are, they can be nasty because they sting.
 I remember back in the mid '90s, there was a swarm of bees that used to occasionally invade a bridge near my hometown of Kiserian.
 And whenever the bees invaded the bridge, they would make it impassable.
 But some people would outwit the bees by walking across the bridge with their faces covered with a sheet.

 One afternoon back in those days, I happened to be heading to Kiserian when I found the bridge full of bees.
 I must have been an unwise small boy because I strolled towards the bridge.
 And lo!
 The honey bees descended on me and stung me mercilessly on my face.
 When I went back home with a swollen face, Uncle Ndonga teased me that I looked like a boxer.

-We were fortunate to have an abundant swarm of honey bees on our farm in the '90s.
-They had created a nest for themselves in a certain tree where we used to graze cattle.
+We were fortunate to have an abundant swarm of honeybees on our farm in the '90s.
+They had created a nest for themselves in a small cave in a certain tree on our land where we used to graze cattle.
 And I can't recall anyone in my family getting stung by them.
 Our only shortcoming was our lack of skill in practising bee-farming to produce honey for sale and for home consumption.
-The bees fled from the tree when some of my family members harvested honey from their nest in an unprofessional way.
-To this day, more than twenty years later, the honey bees have never gone back to that tree.
+When some of my family members harvested honey from bees' nest in an unprofessional way, the bees fled from the tree.
+To this day, more than twenty years later, the honeybees have never gone back to that tree.

 That Thursday night our farmhand took the beehive to the farm, I heard him joke to Mum that people could mistake the beehive he was carrying for a coffin.
 Hearing him say so made me explode into laughter.
 Then I added in Swahili, "And people would get scared and run away from you!"